 Translated by Nick Caistor, Lorenza Garcia

-Written with compassion, intimacy and purpose, Fracture encompasses some of the most urgent political, social and environmental questions of contemporary life, about collective trauma, memory and love.
+A sweeping novel written with intimacy and compassion, Fracture encompasses some of the most urgent political, social and environmental questions of contemporary life, about collective trauma, memory and love.
 Already a sensation in Spain, it is major work of imagination from the prize-winning and highly acclaimed Argentinian author.